Learning to Relax workshops

 When are the workshops?

-The details of the workshops will be listed below from February 2019, and will be updated regularly, so please check back for workshops that become available throughout the year.
+The details of the workshops will be listed below as they are scheduled, and will be updated regularly, so please check back for workshops that become available throughout the year.

 Cancer Council Queensland has a relaxation booklet and CD which can be ordered by calling Cancer Council 13 11 20 Monday to Friday 9am to 5pm (excluding public holidays).